-The FREL Cerrado includes the following carbon pools: above and below-ground biomass, litter and dead wood.
-The Carbon Map of the Third National GHG Inventory mentioned in section 4.2 includes the carbon in the biomass of these four pools.
-The results presented in this Technical Annex maintain the same pools.
+FREL Cerrado includes the following carbon pools: above and below-ground biomass, litter and dead wood.
+The Carbon Map of the Third National GHG Inventory mentioned in section 4.2 includes carbon in biomass of these four pools.
+Results presented in this Technical Annex maintain the same pools.